Mercury13/unicodia/Font-Source/Tulu2/README.md

 * KTTh: need true ligature
 * KTRY: need true ligature, or at least nicer subjoined Y
 * KTV: beautiful!, but there’s a special ligature
-* KSsNnY: need special subjoined NnY
 * KSsNnYvR: unfeasible but overlaps